 Looking for NCERT Solutions for Class 11 Biology for Chapter 15 Plant Growth and Development?
-Your search ends here.
-We at BYJU’S have got you covered.
-NCERT Solutions are deemed to be the go-to resource for students following the latest term – II CBSE Syllabus 2021-22 and its guidelines.
-It is the apt study material for students who are looking for the most precise and accurate solutions to all the questions and is a completely reliable tool.
+The search ends here.
+We at BYJU’S, have got students covered.
+NCERT Solutions are deemed to be the go-to resource for students following the latest CBSE Syllabus 2023-24 and its guidelines.
+They are the apt study materials for students who are looking for the most precise and accurate solutions to all the questions and are completely reliable tools.

-We at BYJU’S offer NCERT Solutions for Class 11 which can be accessed readily and downloaded at students’ comfort.
-The NCERT Solutions have been framed fervently with the sole aim of benefitting students for the second term exam preparations.
-Hence, extra attention has been taken to develop solutions by a team of experts having thorough subject knowledge.
+BYJU’S offers NCERT Solutions for Class 11, which can be accessed easily and downloaded at students’ comfort.
+The NCERT Solutions have been framed fervently with the sole aim of benefitting students for the board exam preparations.
+Hence, extra attention has been taken to developing NCERT Class 11 solutions by the team of experts having thorough subject knowledge.

 Access Answers to NCERT Class 11 Biology Chapter 15 – Plant Growth and Development

 1. Define growth, differentiation, development, dedifferentiation, development, redifferentiation, determinate growth, meristem and growth rate.

 Growth – It is an irreversible, permanent increase in the size of an organ or its parts or even of an individual cell.
 Growth is supplemented by metabolic activities taking place due to the energy.

 Differentiation – The cells derived from root apical and shoot-apical meristems and cambium differentiate and mature to perform specific functions.
-This act leading to maturation is termed as differentiation.
+This act leading to maturation is termed differentiation.

-Development – All the changes that an organisms goes through in its lifetime are called as development.
+Development – All the changes that organisms go through in their lifetime are called development.

 Dedifferentiation – Plants which has lost the capacity to divide can regain the capacity under certain conditions.
-This phenomenon is called as dedifferentiation.
-Example – meristem formation
+This phenomenon is called dedifferentiation.
+Example: meristem formation.

 Redifferentiation – Dedifferentiation produces cells that once again lose the capacity to divide but mature to perform specific functions are said to be redifferentiated.

-Determinate growth – Ability of a cell, tissue or organism to grow for a certain period is called determinate growth.
-In most of the plants growth is indefinite, where some plants grow to a certain level and then stop growing.
+Determinate growth – The ability of a cell, tissue or organism to grow for a certain period is called determinate growth.
+In most plants, growth is indefinite, where some plants grow to a certain level and then stop growing.

-Meristem – Plant tissue containing undifferentiated cells (meristematic cells) are called meristem.
+Meristem – Plant tissue containing undifferentiated cells (meristematic cells) is called meristem.